x-as-code/sphinx-ifelse/tests/error_project/source/error.rst

 Test for IfDirective
 ====================

-Undefined elment in condition
+Undefined element in condition
 -----------------------------

 .. if:: a

-   IfDirective <Undefined elment in condition> text shall be in the output.
+   IfDirective /Undefined element in condition/ text shall be in the output.

 Empty condition
 ---------------

 .. if::

-   IfDirective <Empty condition> text shall be in the output.
+   IfDirective /Empty condition/ text shall not be in the output.

 Test for ElIfDirective
 ======================

-Undefined elment in condition
+Undefined element in condition
 -----------------------------

 .. if:: False

-   ElIfDirective <Undefined elment in condition> text before shall not be in the output.
+   ElIfDirective /Undefined element in condition/ text before shall not be in the output.

 .. elif:: a

-   ElIfDirective <Undefined elment in condition> text shall be in the output.
+   ElIfDirective /Undefined element in condition/ text shall be in the output.

 Empty condition
 ---------------

 .. if:: False

-   ElIfDirective <Empty condition> text before shall not be in the output.
+   ElIfDirective /Empty condition/ text before shall not be in the output.

 .. elif::

-   ElIfDirective <Empty condition> text shall be in the output.
+   ElIfDirective /Empty condition/ text shall not be in the output.

 Missing IfDirective before ElIfDirective with evaluating to True